What is SVM mastering?

 What are the different sizes of vinyl records?

 There are three sizes of vinyl records: 7 inch, 10 inch and 12 inch.
 Standard Vinyl produces all three of these.
-We also do custom coloured, shaped, etched and picture disc vinyl records too.
+We also do custom coloured, shaped, etched and even picture disc vinyl records too.

 Do you create test pressings of records?